 1. Early Stage Alzheimer’s Disease

-Some symptoms your loved onemay experience in thisearly stage include:
+Some symptoms your loved one may experience in early-stage Alzheimer's include:

 2. Middle Stage Alzheimer's Disease

 While in this stage, your loved one will likely still be able to take part in some normal daily activities, but they’ll require assistance.
-You’ll also find that your loved one is:
+Other symptoms of middle-stage Alzheimer's may include:

 3. Late Stage Alzheimer's Disease

-- Be unable to respond to their surrounding environment
+Being unable to respond to the surrounding environment

-This final stage is the most difficultand heartbreakingfor caregivers like yourself.
-Fortunately, services like Knute Nelson’s memory care and hospice programs can provide the loving care and support both your parent and your family need during this time.
+This final stage is the most difficult and heartbreaking for caregivers like yourself.
+Fortunately, services like Knute Nelson’s memory care and hospice programs can provide the loving care and support both your loved one and your family need during this time.
 No matter what stage your loved one’s Alzheimer’s disease is in, we work to improve their quality of life and can help you enjoy your time with them as much as possible.

-At Knute Nelson, our memory care community is designed to meet all of the emotional and spiritual needs of residents living with Alzheimer’s disease, dementia and other forms of memory impairments.
+At Knute Nelson, our memory care community is designed to meet all of the emotional and spiritual needs of residents living with Alzheimer’s disease, dementia, and other forms of memory loss.

 We invite you to learn more about our memory care and hospice services.
-Contact us today by filling out this form or by calling us directly at 320-763-6653 to learn more about what our community can offer your loved one and family.
+Contact us today by filling out this form or by calling us directly at (320)421-0242 to learn more about what our services can offer.